revaturelabs/interviewquestions/Bigdata.md

 <details><summary> Show Answer </summary>

-We are aware about a complete process on how to decommission a datanode and there are loads of material available on internet to do so but what about the task tracker running a MapReduce job on a datanode which is likely to be decommissioned.
-Unlike the datanode, there is no graceful way to decommission a tasktracker.
-It is always assumed that when we want to move the same task to other node then we need to rely on making the task process to stop for failure and let it be rescheduled elsewhere on the cluster.
-It is possible that a task on its final attempt is running on the tasktracker and that a final failure may result in the entire job failing.
-Unfortunately, it’s not always possible to prevent this case from occurring.
-So, the idea behind decommissioning that it will stop your datanode but to move the current task to another node, we need to manually stop the task tracker running on the decommissioned node.
+- We complete process on how to decommission a datanode and there are loads of material available on internet to maintain the task tracker running a MapReduce job on a datanode.

+- When we want to move the same task to other node then we need to rely on making the task process to stop for failure.

 </details>
 </blockquote>